syegulalp/Akilang/language.md

     print (x+5) # x becomes 10 at compile time, so this is always 15 }
 ```

+There can be more than one `const` block per module.

 It's also possible for constants to be defined at compile time based on previous constants: